kulikov/idea-marginizer/README.md

 Imports beautifier
 ==================

-Rearrange imports for grouping by lexical scope.
+Rearrange imports with grouping by lexical scope.
 Imports in each group sorted alphabetically.

 Before:
 ```scala